BlueBrain/Search/README.md

 already run, and the servers would already run.

-Fourth, if you are in a production setting, the database password and the notebooks server token should be changed, the prefix `test_` should be removed from the Docker image and container names, the `sed` commands should be omitted, and the second digit of the ports should be replaced by `8`.
+Fourth, if you are in a production setting, the database password and the notebook server token should be changed, the prefix `test_` should be removed from the Docker image and container names, the `sed` commands should be omitted, and the second digit of the ports should be replaced by `8`.